danielpeter/specfem3d/05_running_the_solver.md

 - *Procedure 2:* useful for other application domains, in which using the absolute $Z$ position of the sources and receivers is more standard than using their depth from the surface

-  1. In principle in the international CMTSOLUTION format in geophysics the depth is given in kilometers; however for users in other fields (non-destructive testing, medical imaging, near-surface studies...) who may prefer to give the position of the source (rather than its depth from the surface), or for people who use FORCESOLUTION to describe the source rather than CMTSOLUTION, we provide an option called USE_SOURCES_RECEIVERS_Z in the Par_file, and if so that position is read from CMTSOLUTION in meters rather than kilometers (and again, it is then the true position in the mesh, not the depth).
-When option USE_SOURCES_RECEIVERS_Z in the Par_file is on, this remark applies to the position of the receivers as well.
+  1. In principle in the international CMTSOLUTION format in geophysics the depth is given in kilometers; however for users in other fields (non-destructive testing, medical imaging, near-surface studies...) who may prefer to give the position of the source (rather than its depth from the surface), or for people who use FORCESOLUTION to describe the source rather than CMTSOLUTION, we provide an option called USE_SOURCES_RECEIVERS_Z in the `DATA/Par_file`, and if so that position is read from CMTSOLUTION in meters rather than kilometers (and again, it is then the true position in the mesh, not the depth).
+When option USE_SOURCES_RECEIVERS_Z in the `DATA/Par_file` is on, this remark applies to the position of the receivers as well.

   2. Let’s say you want to place two receivers at (x1,y1,z1) and (x2,y2,z2).
 Your STATIONS file should then look like: